Dolphin Tutorial

 Upon entering full screen, the first thing you're going to notice is that the quality of the graphics looks somewhat low grade and pixel-ish.
 Dolphin can be a CPU heavy emulator, so by default its settings are low to be as compatible as possible for most computers.
 Fortunately, as shown in the above sample picture, Dolphin's graphics can be improved (if your computer can handle it).

-1. Click on The 'Graphics' icon or go to Options > Graphics Settings.
+- Click on or go to Options > Graphics Settings.

 Anti-aliasing